corsairmarks/deassimilate_machines/mod/README.md

 ## Known Issues

-This mod overwrites a number of core Stellaris game objects.
-Expect to see twelve errors in your error.log similar to these for many types of game object.
+This mod overwrites several core Stellaris game objects.
+Expect to see eight errors in your error.log similar to these for many types of game object.
 All are necessary to implement the functionality of this mod.

 ```
-[12:30:26][technology.cpp:1154]: Duplicate technology: tech_robomodding_m
+[03:46:46][technology.cpp:1154]: Duplicate technology: tech_robomodding_m
-[12:30:26][technology.cpp:1154]: Duplicate technology: tech_binary_motivators
+[03:46:46][technology.cpp:1154]: Duplicate technology: tech_binary_motivators
-[12:30:26][technology.cpp:1154]: Duplicate technology: tech_nanite_assemblers
+[03:46:46][technology.cpp:1154]: Duplicate technology: tech_nanite_assemblers
-[12:30:26][game_singleobjectdatabase.h:165]: Object with key: assimilation_effect already exists, using the one at  file: common/scripted_effects/deassimilate_machines_scripted_effect_overrides.txt line: 2
+[03:46:47][game_singleobjectdatabase.h:165]: Object with key: assimilation_effect already exists, using the one at  file: common/scripted_effects/deassimilate_machines_scripted_effect_overrides.txt line: 6
-[12:30:27][game_singleobjectdatabase.h:165]: Object with key: citizenship_assimilation already exists, using the one at  file: common/species_rights/citizenship_types/10_deassimilate_machines_citizenship_type_overrides.txt line: 5
+[03:46:47][game_singleobjectdatabase.h:165]: Object with key: citizenship_assimilation already exists, using the one at  file: common/species_rights/citizenship_types/10_deassimilate_machines_citizenship_type_overrides.txt line: 6
-[12:30:27][trigger.cpp:603]: Invalid Scope type for trigger has_valid_civic in common/species_rights/citizenship_types/10_deassimilate_machines_citizenship_type_overrides.txt line : 127.
-Got species
-[12:30:27][game_singleobjectdatabase.h:165]: Object with key: military_service_full already exists, using the one at  file: common/species_rights/military_service_types/10_deassimilate_machines_military_service_overrides.txt line: 11
+[03:46:47][game_singleobjectdatabase.h:165]: Object with key: military_service_full already exists, using the one at  file: common/species_rights/military_service_types/10_deassimilate_machines_military_service_overrides.txt line: 11
-[12:30:28][eventmanager.cpp:368]: an event with id [action.64] already exists!  file: events/on_action_events_1.txt line: 7950
-[12:30:28][eventmanager.cpp:368]: an event with id [action.65] already exists!  file: events/on_action_events_1.txt line: 8187
-[12:30:28][eventmanager.cpp:368]: an event with id [utopia.2551] already exists!  file: events/utopia_on_action_events.txt line: 825
-[12:30:30][game_singleobjectdatabase.h:165]: Object with key: tr_synthetics_synthetic_age already exists, using the one at  file: common/traditions/11_deassimilate_machines_synthetics_traditions_overrides.txt line: 2
+[03:46:50][game_singleobjectdatabase.h:165]: Object with key: tr_synthetics_synthetic_age already exists, using the one at  file: common/traditions/11_deassimilate_machines_synthetics_traditions_overrides.txt line: 2
-[12:30:30][game_singleobjectdatabase.h:165]: Object with key: tr_synthetics_solid_state_actuators already exists, using the one at  file: common/traditions/11_deassimilate_machines_synthetics_traditions_overrides.txt line: 70
+[03:46:50][game_singleobjectdatabase.h:165]: Object with key: tr_synthetics_solid_state_actuators already exists, using the one at  file: common/traditions/11_deassimilate_machines_synthetics_traditions_overrides.txt line: 70
 ```

 ## Changelog